rtimush/sbt-updates/README.md

 Requirements
 ==============
-sbt 0.13.9 and later. sbt 1.x is supported since version 0.3.1.
+sbt 1.3.0 and later.
+For older sbt versions use the sbt-updates 0.6.0.

 Installation
 ============